Übersetzung durch Neil Mussett

 Parent and child cases and adoption cases

-(1) Of the matters in parent and child and adoption cases assigned to the family court, and of the corresponding life partnership cases, the following shall be reserved to the judge:
+(1) Of the matters in parent and child and adoption cases assigned to the family court, and of the corresponding life partnership cases, the following is reserved to the judge:

 1. proceedings which have as their subject-matter the establishment of the existence or non-existence of parental custody of one party for the other;